wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'snuff all flames',
     'erode the earth',
     'want to return to the plane of air',
   ];
+   gen_data['earthelementalwants'] = [
+    'grow a mountain',
+    'protect a cave',
+    'fill in all bodies of water',
+    'snuff all flames',
+    'fill the air with dust',
+    'want to return to the plane of earth',
+  ];

 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -